Women's League of Rutgers University

 Karissa Eng, Rutgers Business School, Class of 2024, major in Supply Chain Management.

 Karissa plans to pursue a career in the procurement field of supply chain management within the medical industry.
 Passionate about healthcare as well as environmental conservation, Karissa has interned at three organizations, each one expanding her knowledge about how supply chains work: Barnet Products, Unilever, and Werfen.
 In her statement, Karissa writes that “it is one of my goals . . . to be part of a company that researches and develops treatments for diseases.”
-Though she herself does not study medicine, she feels she can still help people, the end customers, by understanding their needs and negotiating with suppliers.
+Though she herself does not study medicine, she feels she can still help people by understanding their needs and negotiating with suppliers.
 She writes, “The act of helping others really resonates with me and is why I want to go into the medical industry.”
 With all that in mind, Karissa’s work with the Rutgers chapter of the American Cancer Society club is deeply important to her.
-She serves as the secretary on the leadership board and she is working on developing new ideas for the club, for example, she organized a project by reaching out to local salons and partnering with them to ask clients to donate hair to cancer patients who have lost their own.
+She serves as the secretary on the leadership board and she is working on developing new ideas for the club, for example, she organized a project by reaching out to local salons and partnering with them to ask clients to donate hair to cancer patients.

 Andrea Ferreira School of Arts and Sciences, Douglass Residential College.
 Class of 2025, major in Political Science.